Erthraus/Hacettepe-CS/README.md

 # Hacettepe-CS
-Some of my codes from Hacettepe CS Assignments
+##Some of my codes from my Hacettepe CS courses